10 Best Retailtech for January 2026

 Key Catalysts

-- Expansion of website and e-commerce solutions
+- Expansion of Wix's app marketplace and integrations

-- Growth in international markets
+- Growth in premium subscription tiers

 Risk Factors

-- Economic sensitivity to small business spending
+- Economic sensitivity affecting small business spending

 Most investors waste time on the wrong metrics.
 We've spent 10,000+ hours perfecting our value investing engine to find what actually matters.